Parent banned from Greater Johnstown premises for disruptive behavior at recent school board meeting

 “That goes beyond your First Amendment privilege,” he said, adding that Spory has a streak of disruptive behavior with the district.

-Repak also noted that the school directors did not interrupt or prevent any of those who spoke during public comment from voicing their opinions.
+Repak also noted that the school directors did not interrupt or prevent any of those who spoke during public comments from voicing their opinions.

 The letter references the McNett v.
-Jefferson-Morgan School District case as precedent for the ban, which involved a parent who repeatedly berated and threatened the district's football coach.
+Jefferson- Morgan School District case, which involved a parent who repeatedly berated and threatened the district’s football coach, as precedent for the ban.

 The U.S. District Court for the Western District of Pennsylvania opinion for that matter states the district is within its rights to ban a parent for disruptive behavior.